 Police encounter the mentally ill in all sorts of situations.
 They try to sleep in people’s yards and use their water.
 Unfortunately, there are a whole lot of mentally ill that have ended up homeless.
-Add together the distortions in thinking that come from their disorder and the life skills homeless people need to develop to get by and they come in conflict with authority a lot.
+Add together the distortions in thinking that come from their disorder and the life skills homeless people need to develop to get by and they come into conflict with authority a lot.

-When the mentally ill get too loud, don’t move along when told to do so or act hostile and scare someone, the police get called.
+When the mentally ill get too loud, don’t move along when told to do so, or act hostile and scare someone, the police get called.
 Usually, after a confrontation, the only alternative is to take them in.

 Even if the police would prefer to not keep this person many communities just have no other place to house them.
-So minor lawbreakers, vagrants, petty shoplifters and the like, with mental illnesses, end up in jail for a period of time.
+So minor lawbreakers, vagrants, petty shoplifters, and the like, with mental illnesses, end up in jail for a period of time.

 Sheriffs from two of our larger American cities have been quoted recently as saying they are now the largest residential housing facility for the mentally ill in their state.
 There just is no place to put many of these folks.

 3. They are under the influence of drugs and alcohol.

 Anyone who does drugs and alcohol to excess can have a problem.
 The mentally ill are at high risk to abuse substances.
 In our American culture, those without a diagnosed mental illness are also at high risk to abuse substances.